ginerorama/Introduction-to-Bioinformatic-for-Biologists/Lesson_4_Working_with_Linux.md

 ```

 In the previous case the regular expression we used was simply `"New"`, which
-represents an occurrence of the string "New".
-Regular expressions are not
+represents an occurrence of the string "New". **Regular expressions are not
 limited to just being individual characters or words, they can also represent
-parts of words.
+parts of words**.
 For example I could search all of the state names that contain
 the string "nia" with the following command: